hackclub/hackclub/workshops/shared_clipboard/README.md

 ```go
 go monitorSentClips(bufio.NewReader(c))
 ```
-Now we start another thread which will check for clipboards sent by the client.
+Now we start another thread that will check for clipboards sent by the client.
 We input the connection's reader so that the function (`monitorSentClips()`) can get messages sent by the client.

 Add in:
 ```go